-If the Unsolicited MFB subfield is equal to 1, a value of 1 in this subfield indicates that the NSS, EHT-MCS, BW, PS160, and RU Allocation fields represent the recommended MFB for the EHT TB PPDU sent from the STA as defined in 35.19 (EHT link adaptation using ELA Control subfield).
+If the Unsolicited MFB subfield is equal to 1, a value of 1 in this subfield indicates that the NSS, EHT-MCS, BW, PS160, and RU Allocation fields represent the recommended MFB for future EHT TB PPDU(s) sent by the STA that is issuing this recommendation as defined in 35.19 (EHT link adaptation using ELA Control subfield).

 Please make the following changes in Line 22, Page 148 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is 1 and MRQ/UL EHT TB PPDU MFB = 0, then NSS, EHT-MCS, PS160, RU Allocation, and BW fields represent the recommended values for the PPDU sent to the STA.
+If the Unsolicited MFB subfield is 1 and MRQ/UL EHT TB PPDU MFB = 0, then NSS, EHT-MCS, PS160, RU Allocation, and BW fields represent the recommended values for future PPDU(s) sent to the STA that is issuing this recommendation.

 Please make the following changes in Line 29, Page 148 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0 or if the Unsolicited MFB subfield is equal to 0 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the NSS subfield indicates the recommended number of spatial streams to the PPDU sent to the STA, NSS, and is set to NSS – 1.
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0 or if the Unsolicited MFB subfield is equal to 0 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the NSS subfield indicates the recommended number of spatial streams for future PPDU(s) sent to the STA that is issuing this recommendation, NSS, and is set to NSS – 1.

 Please make the following changes in Line 34, Page 148 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the NSS subfield indicates the recommended number of spatial streams to the EHT TB PPDU sent from the STA, NSS, and is set to NSS – 1.
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the NSS subfield indicates the recommended number of spatial streams for future EHT TB PPDU(s) sent by the STA that is issuing this recommendation, NSS, and is set to NSS – 1.

 Please make the following changes in Line 42, Page 148 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0 or if the Unsolicited MFB subfield is equal to 0 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the EHT-MCS subfield indicates the recommended EHT-MCS of the PPDU sent to the STA, and is set to the EHT-MCS index (see 36.5 (Parameters for EHT MCSs)).
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0 or if the Unsolicited MFB subfield is equal to 0 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the EHT-MCS subfield indicates the recommended EHT-MCS for future PPDU(s) sent to the STA that is issuing this recommendation, and is set to the EHT-MCS index (see 36.5 (Parameters for EHT MCSs)).

 Please make the following changes in Line 50, Page 148 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the EHT-MCS subfield indicates the recommended EHT-MCS of the EHT TB PPDU sent from the STA, and is set to the EHT-MCS index (see 36.5 (Parameters for EHT-MCSs)).
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the EHT-MCS subfield indicates the recommended EHT-MCS for future EHT TB PPDU(s) sent by the STA that is issuing this recommendation, and is set to the EHT-MCS index (see 36.5 (Parameters for EHT-MCSs)).

 Please make the following changes in Line 24, Page 149 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the RU Allocation subfield and the PS160 jointly indicate the RU or MRU for which the recommended EHT-MCS applies to the PPDU sent to the STA, as defined in 35.19 (EHT link adaptation using ELA Control subfield).
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the RU Allocation subfield and the PS160 jointly indicate the RU or MRU which the recommended EHT-MCS applies to, as defined in 35.19 (EHT link adaptation using ELA Control subfield).

 Please make the following changes in Line 36, Page 149 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the RU Allocation subfield and the PS160 jointly indicate the RU or MRU for which the recommended EHT-MCS applies to the EHT TB PPDU sent from the STA, as defined in 35.19 (EHT link adaptation using ELA Control subfield).
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the RU Allocation subfield and the PS160 jointly indicate the RU or MRU which the recommended EHT-MCS applies to, as defined in 35.19 (EHT link adaptation using ELA Control subfield).